MvanderGragt/experimental_protocols/PCR/RNA2qPCR.md

 •	check NAC control for amplification of gDNA.
 If Tm of NAC fragment is different, check that NAC fragment is not present in target reactions.
 If Tm is not very different, Ct value should be at least 5 higher than of the target reaction.
 •	primer specificity: only one clear curve should be present in the dissociation analysis
 •	check primer efficiencies in dilution series; should be around 2 (double each cycle).
 Plot the log of cDNA concentration against the Ct value. (see excel calculation sheet).

-•
-Calculations
+##Calculations
-•	Open in CSV-file and save it as EXEL
+•	Open in CSV-file and save it as EXCEL
 •	Determine the primer efficiency (see calculation sheet)
 •	Take average Ct of technical replicates
 •	Calculate the RQ (relative quantification: =1/(2,0 ^ Ct)